blackrhinoabm/sabcom/README.md

 <img src="https://github.com/joerischasfoort/joerischasfoort.github.io/blob/master/images/covi-id.png" height="64px"/>

 [comment]: <> (One paragraph overview of the project, TODO add link to blog?)
-**The Spatial Agent-Based Covid Model (SABCom)** is an open source easy-to-use-and-adapt spatial network multi-agent simulation model of the spread of the Covid-19 virus.
+ __The Spatial Agent-Based Covid Model (SABCom)__
+SABCoM is an open source easy-to-use-and-adapt spatial network multi-agent simulation model of the spread of the Covid-19 virus.
 The model can be used to simulate and analyse a spread of the Covid-19 virus on the level of the individual.
 This distinguishes the model from most models, that have a more high level perspective.
 This makes our model particularly usefull for researchers and policy makers that want to study the impact of